67272-App-Design-Dev/PATS_v1_r5/README.md

 1. type `require './test/contexts'` (it will say 'true')
 1. type `include Contexts` (it will say 'Object')
 1. type in whatever context building method you wish (e.g., `create_animals`)

+But of course, even easier than this would be to just run `rake db:contexts` and it will drop the existing database, rebuild the schema, and then run the `create_all` method in the context.